-In most cases, the signs and symptoms began to show up as soon as the brain damage occurs.
-This type of Alzheimer’s disease is categorized as an early onset variety with the earliest sign identified between 30 and 60.
+In most cases, the signs and symptoms begin to show up as soon as the brain damage occurs.
+This type of Alzheimer’s disease is categorized as an early onset variety, with the earliest sign identified between 30 and 60.
 However, some cases with a late onset of the illness experience their symptoms showing up after 60.

 Symptoms of mild Alzheimer’s disease

 In the early stage of Alzheimer’s, the affected may seem completely healthy, with no apparent symptoms.
 However, they experience declining brain functions, like having trouble remembering information or experiencing difficulty recalling words.
 With time, the problems intensify that are often noticed by the affected themselves and their family members.
 The signs and symptoms presented in this category are as follows:

 - Difficulty in staying on track.